-Candida infection is a big problem for many individuals and can lead to fatigue, depression, and digestive problems; just to name a few.
+Candida infection is a big concern for many individuals and can lead to fatigue, depression, and digestive concerns; just to name a few.
 Research has shown that isolated chlorophyll solutions stop Candida albicans growth.

 9. Relieves Systemic Redness and Swelling